J0rsa Home Assistant Apps

 • 🌐 Web Interface: Clean, responsive web UI

-• šŸ“± Mobile Friendly: Responsive design
+• 📱 Mobile Friendly: Responsive design

-• ⚔ Real-time: Instant conversion
+• Real-time: Instant conversion as you type

 Supported Protocols